An honest comparison for CHROs and CFOs who are done guessing about their workforce

 Strengths: Best-in-class review workflows with AI-assisted writing.
 Strong calibration tools.
 Intuitive UX.
 Modular design.
 Recently launched an AI agent embedded in manager workflows.

-Limitations: Modular pricing adds up fast ($11–25/employee/month for full suite).
+Limitations: Modular pricing adds up fast ($11 to $25 per employee per month for the full suite).
 Not a full HRIS.
-More performance-management-centric than holistic workforce intelligence — sees how employees perform against reviews and goals, but does not aggregate behavioral signals from across the tech stack.
+More performance-management-centric than holistic workforce intelligence.
+It sees how employees perform against reviews and goals, but does not aggregate behavioral signals from across the tech stack.
 Limited financial visibility for CFOs.

 G2 rating: 4.7/5

-Pairing note: Lattice and Skillscope are complementary, not competitive.
+Pairing note: Lattice and Levos are complementary, not competitive.
 Lattice manages the review cycle.
-Skillscope feeds real-time behavioral intelligence into that cycle, so reviews are based on what actually happened — not what managers remember.
+Levos feeds real-time behavioral intelligence into that cycle, so reviews are based on what actually happened, not what managers remember.

 7. Fuel50: Skills-based talent marketplace